SoftwareAG/c8y-docs/content/microservice-sdk/rest-bundle/microservice-development.md

 layout: redirect
 ---

 This section will introduce you to the basic REST endpoints required for developing microservices.
-You will also learn the basic use cases where the Cumulocity REST APIs can be employed to develop microservice applications.
+You will also learn the basic use cases in which the Cumulocity REST APIs can be employed to develop microservice applications.

 ### <a name="creating-application"></a> Creating applications